createthis/mesh_maker_vr/README.md

 * Simple Color Picker
 * UnityTestTools (necessary to run integration tests)

   Note that UnityTestTools is slightly broken in modern Unity.
 Fix it by deleting the test that contains ExpectedException.
-I've included a patch to do this quickly and easily:
+I've included a patch to do this quickly and easily from git bash on windows:
 ```bash
 patch -p2 < UnityTestTools.patch
 ```